lucidopus/bitcoin-distributed-ml/README.md

 The research workflow is implemented as follows:

 ### 1. Data Processing & Feature Engineering
 Raw historical market data is ingested and subjected to rigorous preprocessing.
-Missing values are handled via time-series specific imputation methods (backfill/forward-fill) to preserve temporal continuity.
+Missing values are handled via Kaggle data filling and forward-fill to preserve temporal continuity.
 Feature engineering introduces technical indicators commonly used in financial econometrics, resulting in a high-dimensional feature space suitable for supervised learning.

 ### 2. Predictive Modeling
 The project evaluates three distinct distributed classification algorithms: